Introduction to the Classical Guitar

 • Articulations (such as staccato dots, slurs, and accents) provide instructions on how to play individual notes or phrases.

-Tablature is a simplified form of notation that shows where to place your fingers on the fretboard, making it easier for guitarists to learn new pieces quickly.
+Tablature is a graphical form of notation that basically tells you where to put your fingers on the fretboard.

 1. Strings and Frets

-• Tablature consists of six lines representing the six strings of the guitar.
-Numbers on the lines indicate which fret to press down.
+• Tablature consists of six lines representing the six strings of the guitar (with the lowest line representing the lowest/thickest string on the guitar).
+Numbers on the lines indicate which frets to press down.

 • For example, a “0” means play the open string, while a “3” means press down the third fret.